-- The problem is related to altruism.
-Why do species behave altruistically to others when genes evolve selfishly? - One answer: reciprocal altruism - I'll scratch your back if you scratch mine I'll send optimally to you if you send optimally to me - Oliphant used agents with two signalling systems and used one or the other depending on whether signalling was successful with a specific other agent - Optimal signalling evolves (initially along with a deliberately unhelpful "punishment" system).
+- Why do species behave altruistically to others when genes evolve selfishly? - One answer: reciprocal altruism - I'll scratch your back if you scratch mine I'll send optimally to you if you send optimally to me - Oliphant uses agents with two signalling systems: - One to use if previous interaction with this partner was successful - One to use if previous interaction was unsuccessful - Optimal signalling evolves (initially along with a deliberately unhelpful "punishment" system).